 Where did the climate justice movement start?

-The climate justice movement began to gain ground in the early 1980s in America.
-A decision by the state of North Carolina to host a toxic waste landfill in a predominantly African-American community in Warren County sparked a wave of protests.
+Climate change, pollution and a host of other environmental risks disproportionately affect communities of color and low-income communities.
+The climate justice movement has roots in long-standing struggles against environmental harm and inequality—many of which predate the climate crisis itself.
+In the United States, one turning point came in the early 1980s, when a decision to host a toxic waste landfill in a predominantly African-American community in Warren County, North Carolina, sparked a wave of protests.
 The protests gained national attention and shone a light on the disproportionate number of low-income and minority communities that were exposed to toxic waste, pollution and environmental risk.
-Following the Warren County protest, people in poor, minority communities across the U.S collectively spoke out, calling for social justice and environmental protection.
+Following the Warren County protest, people in poor, minority communities across the US collectively spoke out, calling for social justice and environmental protection.

-Extensive research in the years since has further highlighted the climate inequalities facing low-income and minority communities – not just in America, but across the world.
+Extensive research in the last couple of decades has further highlighted the climate inequalities facing low-income and minority communities – not just in America, but across the world.

 In what ways are certain communities disproportionately affected by climate justice and inequality?

-In our legal case against zombie wells, ClientEarth is addressing climate justice and the issues of air pollution in poorer neighborhoods and communities of color.
+In our legal case on the issue of zombie wells – oil and gas wells that have been abandoned without proper cleanup – ClientEarth is addressing climate justice and the issues of air pollution in poorer neighborhoods and communities of color.
 Oil and gas wells are often abandoned on people’s property or in their communities and the methane pollution from the well forms ozone which is linked to serious health issues and premature deaths for people nearby.
 Lower-income communities and communities of color often bear the brunt of this pollution as they are more likely to live near oil and gas infrastructure.

 Now, as we experience rising sea levels, changing weather patterns and an increase in climate-related disasters, it’s clear that minority communities are suffering the worst impacts of climate change too.